Cosmetic Dental Bonding Front Teeth

 What Are the Advantages and Disadvantages of Dental Bonding?

-Dental bonding procedure is among the easiest and least expensive of cosmetic dental procedures.
+Cosmetic dental bonding procedure is among the easiest and least expensive of cosmetic dental procedures.
 Unlike veneers and crowns, which are customized tooth coverings that must be manufactured in a lab, bonding usually can be done in one office visit unless several teeth are involved.
-Another advantage, compared with veneers and crowns, is that the least amount of tooth enamel is removed.
+Another advantage, compared with dental veneers and crowns, is that the least amount of tooth enamel is removed.
 Also, unless dental bonding is being performed to fill a cavity, anesthesia is usually not required.